-It was time to say goodbye to Gozo and we had asked at the wonderful San Antonio Guesthouse in Xlendi to order a taxi for us, as we wanted to spare time and the hassle of transporting our heavy luggage to the bus stop and then along two different and possibly crowded buses.
-The taxi arrived on time and we soon were at the harbour.
+It was time to say goodbye to Gozo, and we had asked at the San Antonio Guesthouse in Xlendi to order a taxi for us, as we wanted to spare time and the hassle of transporting our heavy luggage to the bus stop and then along two different and possibly crowded buses.
+The taxi arrived on time, and we soon were in the harbor.
 Gozo is really small.

 We soon arrived in Valletta and walked from the central bus terminal at the Triton Fountain through the old town to our hotel for two nights, the conveniently located Grand Harbour Hotel.
-We were allowed an early check in.
+We were allowed an early check-in.
 The room on the fifth floor was small but decent and modern.
-A curiosity was the toilet, which basically is on the balcony (of course with walls and a ceiling) above the street.
+Curiosity was the toilet, which basically is on the balcony (of course with walls and a ceiling) above the street.
 They also have a rooftop terrace, where we enjoyed wonderful views of Valletta, the huge ferries and the Three Cities opposite of Valletta.

 From the museum, we walked back to the hotel.
 After some time to relax and a visit the rooftop terrace of the hotel, we walked down through the Victoria Gate to Valletta Waterfront where a lot of restaurants are located.